SquadFM/Squad-Field-Manual/README.md

 	- tires
 	- engine (front of the vehicle; middle of the motorbike)
 - Weapons to use against this vic:
-	- Rifle/MG - primarily shoot at tires (~5 shots needed) and try to hit the driver to disable the vehicle
+	- Rifle/MG - primarily shoot at tires (~5 shots needed) and try to hit the driver to stop the vehicle
 	- HAT (better safe your rockets for armored vehicles)
 	- LAT
 	- .50 cal